gitter-badger/zackcote.github.io/_posts/2015-1-6-eye-for-sound.md

 ---

 ####Overview
 Eye for Sound is a unique platform that connects visual art and music through technology.
-Eye for Sound is the brainchild of grammy-winning musician and artist Serj Tankian, of *System of a Down*.
+Eye for Sound is the brainchild of Grammy-winning musician and artist Serj Tankian, of *System of a Down*.
 A member of Serj's team referred him to me to build a speedy and responsive site for Eye for Sound.

 ####The Problem
 The Eye for Sound team had great success with their mobile apps, but needed a promotional site to increase downloads and as a platform to sell original artwork.